NicolasAgustinBiglieri/Proyectos/ProyectosPython/API_Users_2/README.md

     # On Windows:
     .venv\Scripts\activate

-    # If your system has restrictions, use: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
+    # If your system has restrictions, use first:
+    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process

     # Installation of dependencies: